Switch2OSM

 Monitoring using Munin

 “Munin” can be used to monitor the activity of “renderd” and “mod_tile” on a server.
-Munin is available on a number of platforms; these instructions were tested on Ubuntu Linux 22.04 in June 2022.
+Munin is available on a number of platforms; these instructions were tested on Ubuntu Linux 22.04 in June 2022 and Ubuntu Linux 24.04 in April 2024.

 First, install the necessary software: